freddyt53/liri-node-app/README.md

 * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.

 # When do-what-it-says command:
-* A random.txt file with search for spotify-this-song "I want it that way."
+* Will read a file named random.txt that has a spotify-this-song command in it.
 This will give you the spotify results of "I want it that way."

 # Technologies Used
 * JavaScript